 How do VA loans work?

-The VA doesn’t make loans, so borrowers must find a private lender that is part of the VA loan program and willing to offer affordable financing.
+The VA doesn’t make loans, so borrowers must find a private lender that is part of the VA loan program.

 But that government guarantee doesn’t protect you, the borrower, if you don’t pay your mortgage.
 You can still lose your home to foreclosure if you don’t repay your loan.
 If you do run into trouble as a VA mortgage holder, there’s a dedicated VA staff to help.